 One of the best ways to accelerate your website and help readers to visit it again is to optimize images in WordPress.
 It’s not a hard task to do, just follow the below simple steps.
 Today, I’ll talk about how to optimize your WordPress site images, using simple methods and a plugin that you can install for free.

-Every blogger should compress all his images, this is not just to save space on their servers.
+Every blogger should compress all his images, this is not just to save space in their servers.
 But, the most important thing is to get the fastest loading time for their pages.
 You will help search engines to crawl your site easily, without issues, but also, you keep returning visitors who find and appreciate the speed pages.

 You should know that, even, if you use a service from fast web hosting servers, you still need to optimize your images.
 Fast loading time will lose its value if you have large and not compressed images.

-Big images can take the majority of your page total size.
+Big images can take the majority of your page’s total size.
 As an example, non-optimized photos with large size can take 2MB of the page size, while the rest of the page size is 100 KB.
 So, a single image can be 20 times the size of your text file.
 That’s why browsers need more time to load your entire page.

 Web pages with such a size can take up to one minute and more in other cases to load.
 Noe one will find your site good with that slow loading time.
-It kills the user experience and that affect the conversion and the sales if you have an eCommerce site.
+It kills the user experience and that affects the conversion and the sales if you have an eCommerce site.
 This is why you need to compress your images and optimize them.

-Optimize images in WordPress
+Optimize Image speed in WordPress

 1. Compress images before uploading them